agentm/project-m36/docs/tutd_tutorial.markdown

 └──────┴──┴──────────┴──────┘
 ```

-This query means: "Drop the SNAME attribute from S filtered where STATUS equals 20, extend the resultant relation by SNAME with value 'Mr. Twenty', then union the resultant relation with S filtered by STATUS not equaling 20, and assign that to S."
+This query means: "Drop the sname attribute from S filtered where status equals 20, extend the resultant relation by sname with value 'Mr. Twenty', then union the resultant relation with S filtered by status not equaling 20, and assign that to S."

 #### Delete

 The delete operator accepts a relation argument and a filtering predicate, creates a new relation with only the tuples which do not match the predicate, and stores the result in the relation variable argument.

 ```
-TutorialD (master): delete SP where S#="S4"
+TutorialD (master): delete sp where s#="S4"
-TutorialD (master): :showexpr SP
+TutorialD (master): :showexpr sp
 ┌──┬───┬──┐
-│P#│QTY│S#│
+│p#│QTY│s#│
 ├──┼───┼──┤
 │P3│400│S1│
 │P4│200│S1│